rtshinta/CSC-307-Lucky7/README.md

 First clone our repository
 cd into the CSC-307-Lucky7 Folder

-To start the react frontend install the following packages: npm install npm install react-bootstrap bootstrap npm install react-bootstrap-range-slider npm install --global yarn
+To start the react frontend install the following packages:<br />
+npm install<br />
+npm install react-bootstrap bootstrap<br />
+npm install react-bootstrap-range-slider<br />
+npm install --global yarn<br />
-To start react:
+To start react:<br />
-npm start
+npm start<br />

-To install Flask and setup a virtual environment depending on your system:
+To install Flask and setup a virtual environment depending on your system:<br />
-First cd into the flask folder
+First cd into the flask folder<br />
-Follow the instructions from https://flask.palletsprojects.com/en/1.1.x/installation/ Once you have installed Flask and your virtual environment:
+Follow the instructions from https://flask.palletsprojects.com/en/1.1.x/installation/<br />
+Once you have installed Flask and your virtual environment:<br />
-For Windows use the following commands to start Flask: set FLASK_APP=sample_backend.py set FLASK_ENV=development flask run
+For Windows use the following commands to start Flask:<br />
+set FLASK_APP=sample_backend.py<br />
+set FLASK_ENV=development<br />
+flask run<br />

-For Mac/Linux use the following commands to start Flask: export FLASK_APP=sample_backend.py export FLASK_ENV=development flask run
+For Mac/Linux use the following commands to start Flask:<br />
+export FLASK_APP=sample_backend.py<br />
+export FLASK_ENV=development<br />
+flask run<br />

-To stop Flask:
+To stop Flask:<br />
 (Press CTRL+C to quit)